pablo14/data-science-live-book/model_performance/out_of_time_validation.md

-# Methodological Aspects on Model Validation
+# Methodological Aspects on Model Validation: Out-of-Time Validation
-## Out-of-Time Validation

 <img src="calendar.png" width="100px" alt="Error in predictive models">

-### What's this about?
+## What's this about?

-Once you've built a predictive model, how sure you are it captured general patterns and not just the data it has seen (overfitting)?.
+Once you've built a predictive model, how sure we are it captured general patterns and not just the data it has seen (overfitting)?.

 Will it perform well when it is on production / running live?
 What is the expected error?

 <br>

-#### What sort of data?
+## What sort of data?

 If it's generated over time and -let's say- every day you have new cases like _"page visits on a website"_, or _"new patients arriving at a medical center"_, one strong validation is the **Out-Of-Time** approach.

 <br>

-### Out-Of-Time Validation Example
+## Out-Of-Time Validation Example

 **How to?**